 Your browsers store all those keystrokes and sites you visit every day in their cache.
 It is important to clear the cache on a regular basis to protect your security and keep your browser performing better.

-In Chrome, click the little three dots on the upper right-hand corner, click More Tools, Click Clear Browsing Data.
+In Chrome, click the little three dots in the upper right-hand corner, click More Tools, and Click Clear Browsing Data.
 I clear my data ‘from all time’, but you do what makes you comfortable.

 Once you have confirmed that everything that you have ‘trashed’ is not important to you, empty that Recycle Bin!
 I take great joy in emptying that trashcan on a daily basis!
 If you have CCleaner or something similar, now is a good time to run that as well.